khalid-hussain/morals-and-behaviour/9-treatment-of-corrupt-morality.md

 how little is the advantage they have since all the vices dwell in mankind and all the wicked impious people in the world are among their number.

-253. When the wise men considers that the virtues of his ancestors do not bring him any closer to his Lord the Almighty and do not win him any favour which he could not have gained by luck in a competition or by his own virtue, not by his wealth, what sense is there in taking pride in a descent which is of no use to him?
+253. When the wise man considers that the virtues of his ancestors do not bring him any closer to his Lord Almighty and do not win him any favour which he could not have gained by luck in a competition or by his own virtue, not by his wealth, what sense is there in taking pride in a descent which is of no use to him?
 Someone who feels proud of it, is he not like someone who feels proud of his neighbour's wealth, or a third person's glory, or another's horse because it once wore a bridle that had been his property?
 It is, as people say, “Like a eunuch who takes pride in his father's potency.”

 254. If your pride leads you to boast, you will be doubly guilty, because your intelligence will have shown that it is incapable of controlling your pride.